-\item The majority of LMC WR stars - both apparently-single and binary - are products of binary interactions.
-If mass loss/mixing cannot be further increased to explain the existence of apparently single, low-luminosity WR stars, a solution involving binary mass transfer seems hard to avoid. \citet{Vanbeveren1998b} predicted that $\approx 80\%$ of the apparently single WR stars were affected by past binary interaction.
-However, this requires that we explain the apparent lack of companions for putatively single WR stars in the LMC.
-Several binary channels that produce apparently single WR stars exist.
-One of these channels may involve envelope stripping by low-mass companions \citep[e.g.,][]{Paczynski1976, Podsiadlowski1992, Schootemeijer2018a}.
+\item \emph{The majority of LMC WR stars - both apparently-single and binary - are products of binary interactions.} If mass-loss/mixing cannot be further increased to explain the existence of apparently-single low-luminosity WR stars, a solution involving binary mass-transfer seems hard to avoid. \citet{Vanbeveren1998b} predicted that $\approx 80\%$ of the apparently-single WR stars were affected by past binary interaction.
+However, it requires of us to explain the apparent lack of companions for putatively single WR stars in the LMC.
+Several binary channels that produce apparently-single WR stars exist.
+One may involve envelope stripping by low-mass companions \citep[e.g.][]{Paczynski1976, Podsiadlowski1992, Schootemeijer2018a}.
 Instead of a bright mass-gainer, these stars may host low-mass stars that have stripped the envelopes of the WR progenitors during CEE.
-Another possibility involves three-body interactions in triple systems, ejecting the stripped WR star from the original binary, and producing a truly single WR star with binary history \citep[e.g.,][]{Hut1983, Toonen2016}.
+Another possibility involves three-body interactions in triple systems, ejecting the stripped WR star from the original binary and producing a truly single WR star with binary history \citep[e.g.][]{Hut1983, Toonen2016}.
 A third alternative is that the WR stars were the original secondaries in binaries.
 After the primary exploded as a SN (or directly collapsed to form a BH), the secondary would eventually fill its Roche lobe and a second mass-transfer phase would initiate.
-Such a system may eventually appear as a low-luminosity WR star.
-However, systems that survive both mass-transfer phases are expected to be very rare \citep[e.g.,][]{Vandenheuvel2017}.
-Moreover, for these systems to appear as single stars requires both an inhibition mechanism of the anticipated X-ray emission and orbital RV shifts that fall below the detection threshold.
+Such a system may eventually appear as a low luminosity WR star.
+However, systems that survive both mass-transfer phases are expected to be very rare \citep[e.g.][]{Vandenheuvel2017}.
+Moreover, for these systems to appear as single stars requires both an inhibition mechanism of the anticipated X-ray emission as well as orbital RV shifts that fall below the detection threshold.
 Finally, it is possible that single low-luminosity WR stars may form through the merging of two stars, during which the merger product loses much of its outer H-rich envelope. \end{enumerate}